junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 The show tonight was actually great, Tommy and the rest of the band were excited, the crowd was loud.
 Though honestly, he doesn't see the point of having a regroup for the Ladyheart, he's just doing those old friends a favor.

-"They are hosting the biggest rock metal festival on the planet and they invited us."
+"They are hosting the biggest metal music festival on the planet and they invited us."
 Tommy told him on the phone when he was driving half way across the country.
 He didn't bother to ask who are "they" but just listened.

 "I think it would be nice to have a reprise, you know?
 Get a few concerts for some practice run, find the old feelings like we are still twenties."
 Tommy talked faster and faster, undoubtedly taken away by the thought.